oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/_index.md

 #### Install Helm and Tiller

 Helm has two parts: a client (Helm) and a server (Tiller).
 Tiller runs inside of your Kubernetes cluster, and manages releases (installations) of your charts.
-See https://github.com/kubernetes/helm/blob/master/docs/install.md for detailed instructions on installing Helm and Tiller.
+For detailed instructions on installing Helm and Tiller, see https://github.com/helm/helm.

 In order to use Helm to install and manage the operator, you need to ensure that the service account that Tiller uses has the `cluster-admin` role.
 The default would be `default` in namespace `kube-system`.
 You can give that service